Clifford D. Simak: Themes

+Simak's work also explored the idea of unknowability and encountering beings or concepts beyond human understanding.
+Hezekiel in A Choice of Gods cannot accept that the God he found was inhuman and abstract: "God must be, forever, a kindly old (human) gentleman with a long, white, flowing beard."
+In Special Deliverance, the humans are stalked by The Wailer, which turns out to be a huge wolf-like creature that bellows an infinitely sad howl.
+They never learn what the creature is, why it seems sad, or how it got there.

 Simak's short stories and longer novellas range from the contemplative and thoughtfully idyllic to pure terror, although the punch line is often characteristically understated, as in "Good Night, Mr. James" and "Skirmish'".
 There is also a group of humorous stories, including "The Big Front Yard".
-Way Station is, in the midst of all of the science fiction paraphernalia, a psychological study of a lonely man who has to make peace with his past and finally manages to do so, but not without personal loss.
-The contemplative nature of the Simak character is a recurring trait of the author's style.
+Way Station is a psychological study of a lonely man who has to make peace with his past and finally manages to do so, but not without personal loss.

 Other traditional science fiction themes in Simak's work include the importance of knowledge and compassion, such as in "Immigrant" and "Kindergarten".
 Identity play, as in "Good Night, Mr. James" (filmed as The Outer Limits: The Duplicate Man in 1964).
 Fictions come to life in "Shadow Show" and elsewhere, such as the novel Out of Their Minds.
-There is a revolt of the machines in "Skirmish", and a meeting with an alien world in "Beachhead", also known as "You'll Never Go Home Again".
-(Many of these are in his collection Strangers in the Universe.)
+There is a revolt of the machines in "Skirmish", and a meeting with an alien world in "Beachhead", also known as "You'll Never Go Home Again" (many of these are in his collection Strangers in the Universe).

 Simak sometimes wrote stories close to his profession as a writer.
 For example, in the novelette "So Bright the Vision" (1968), he portrayed artificial intelligence writing software similar to ChatGPT, but focusing on socio-psychological issues.

-Finally, Simak throws in many science fictional fillips that remain unexplained.
-Simak's characters encounter alien creatures and concepts they simply cannot understand, and never will.
-For example, in Special Deliverance, the humans are stalked by The Wailer, which turns out to be a huge wolf-like creature that bellows an infinitely sad howl.
-They never learn what the creature is, why it seems sad, or how it got there.

 Simak sums up his life's work in the foreword to his collection Skirmish.
 After explaining what themes he avoids – no large-scale alien invasions, no space wars, no empire sagas – he states:

+Overall, I have written in a quiet manner; there is little violence in my work.
+My focus has been on people, not on events.
+More often than not I have struck a hopeful note ...
+I have, on occasions, tried to speak out for decency and compassion, for understanding, not only in the human, but in the cosmic sense.
+I have tried at times to place humans in perspective against the vastness of universal time and space.
+I have been concerned where we, as a race, may be going, and what may be our purpose in the universal scheme – if we have a purpose.
+In general, I believe we do, and perhaps an important one.